nijatkazimli/Mercatura/README.md

 On the right of the searchbar, there is a category dropdown for filtering.
 **Note:** filtering and sorting is done on the **backend** side for faster results.<br>
 <img alt="Home Page" src="demoImages/homePage.png" width="700" /><br>
 By default, the frontend fetches 15 products.
-If there are more products pagination controls appear at the bottom of the home page.
+If there are more products pagination controls appear at the bottom of the home page.<br>
 ![Pagination Controls](demoImages/paginationControls.png)

 ### Login Page